 \end{enumerate}

-Similar results can be shown for the trivariate case presented in \eqref{eq:distExample}.
+Similar results can be shown for the case $d=3$ presented in \eqref{eq:distExample}.
 Firstly, Figure \ref{fig:qTeo3D} displays the theoretical quantile surfaces at level $\alpha = 1/500$.
 The red quantile is performed in the classical direction $\mathbf{e}$ and the black one is in the $FPC$ direction.
 These iso-surfaces shown more concordance with the shape of the data when the $FPC$ direction is considered.

-Then, we proceed to illustrate the results trough the bootstrap procedure from Figure \ref{fig:kEst3d} to Figure \ref{fig:estQFin3d}, but just in the $FPC$ direction, ($\mathbf{u}=(0.8417,0.4202,-0.3392)$) and without the construction of the point-wise confidence bands.
+Then, we proceed to illustrate the results through the bootstrap procedure from Figure \ref{fig:kEst3d} to Figure \ref{fig:estQFin3d}, but just in the $FPC$ direction, ($\mathbf{u}=(0.8417,0.4202,-0.3392)$) and without the construction of the point-wise confidence bands.
 However, in Figure \ref{fig:kEst3d} we include Monte Carlo replications to describe the distribution of the tuning parameter $k(n)$ selected by bootstrap method.
 In this trivariate example we consider $n = 500$ and $n = 50000$.

-Figure \ref{fig:RhoEst3d} displays the behavior of $\rho_{\mathbf{u}}(\boldsymbol\theta)$ with $\boldsymbol\theta$ described in terms of the $(d-1)$ angles of its polar parametrization.
-The estimation is accurate in general, but specially in the central part of the parametric domain of $\boldsymbol\theta$, which is very important to describe properly the behavior of the directional quantile because it represents the region with curvature in the quantile surface.
+Figure \ref{fig:RhoEst3d} displays the behavior of $\rho_{\mathbf{u}}(\boldsymbol\theta)$ with $\boldsymbol\theta$ described in terms of the $(d-1)$ angles of its polar parameterization.
+The estimation is accurate in general, but specially in the central part of the parametric domain of $\boldsymbol\theta$, which is very important to describe properly the behavior of the directional quantile because it represents the region with maximum curvature in the quantile surface.
 Figure \ref{fig:estQFin3d} displays the final estimation of $\mathcal{Q}_{\mathbf{X}}(1/n,FPC)$.

 The visual performance is quite accurate.
-We introduce in the following a measurement to assess the quality of these results, i.e., the relative error in the point of maximum convexity between estimated and asymptotic theoretical quantiles.
-By using \eqref{eq:xApprox} and \eqref{eq:xEst} it can be written as
+We introduce in the following a measurement to assess the quality of these results, i.e., the relative error between estimated and asymptotic theoretical quantiles in the point of maximum convexity.
+By using \eqref{eq:xApprox} and \eqref{eq:xEst}, it can be written as